kalexei/random-insult/README.md

 ~/script.sh | cowsay -f tux
 ```

+Do mind that the script needs internet connection to run as it calls the FOAAS API with curl.

 Feel free to use this any way you want, just try not to use the API in a malicious manner by hacking into someone's machine and sending them these texts without their permission :)